Nando-io/nando-io/README.md

 - 💬 Ask me about ...
 Music Collecting, GHE, GHAS, and CoPilot
 - 📫 How to reach me: ... nando-io@github.com
 - 😄 Pronouns: ...
 HE/HIM/HIS
+- 📖 Currently Reading ...
+The Phoenix Project by Gene Kim, George Spafford, and Kevin Behr
 - ⚡ Fun fact: ...
 I like playing musical instruments, reading, and learning new languages.